 Feeling Ranma's bare hands on her back, Saeko arched her back and let out a guttural groan, pulling her own arms away from him and stretching above him before reaching behind her to unclasp her bra.
 She paused however right before doing so as she stared over Ranma's head.
 He was busy in her plunging neckline at the moment, nipping and sucking and trying to go down further without ruining her shirt, something she appreciated.

 However more important was what Saeko was seeing several dozen blocks away.
 There was a parked car, and a woman had just gotten out of it, glaring around her, with a very large handgun in one hand strapped to her side and a cellphone in the other, shouting into it.
-Every so often she would turn to try and stare down the street she was on at something at the far end only to instantly twist away.
+Every so often, she would turn to try to stare down the street she was on at something at the far end only to instantly twist away.

 She didn’t look like an exorcist or anything of that nature.
 In point of fact, now that Saeko was looking that car looked like an unmarked police car.
 Then she looked in the direction the woman was trying to look at, looking away every time he tried and frowned as her senses, which Ranma had helped train, told her there was something there.